Big Trout Bay

 Located on the north shore of Lake Superior, the spectacular 1,018-hectare (2,500-acre) property is one of the last privately owned, undeveloped stretches of shoreline between Duluth, Minnesota, and Thunder Bay, Ontario.

-“This was a massive international undertaking,” said James Duncan, vice-president in Ontario with NCC.
+“This was a massive international undertaking,” said James Duncan, the late regional vice-president in Ontario with NCC.
 “But when faced with the potential loss of habitat and wildlife on the largest freshwater lake in the world, thinking big is essential.
 It’s an extraordinary opportunity to make substantive and tangible progress on our overall goal of protecting the Superior north shore.”

 “Big Trout Bay is certainly big in name and importance,” said Gary Davies, program director for northwestern Ontario.
 “The area has seen a lot of shoreline development over the past few decades.
 It is home to incredible vistas and important habitat for a variety of boreal species, such as lynx and moose.”